AlGepe/OmniSnippets_JS/docs/generalTips/calculatorPage/buttons.rst

 1. Make the changes you want.
 2. Click the **[Save]** button.
-3. Click the **Reset defaults** button, in order to see the imperial units update.
+3. Click the **Reset defaults** button (located below the calculator), in order to see the imperial units update.

 Changes will remain in effect for **24 hours**.